 Deworming and vaccination should be observed as for any other breeds at the advice of a veterinary specialist.

 This is a good option if you prefer not to start from zero with a puppy.
-There is also a high chance to get a dog that was previously trained.
+There is also a high chance of getting a previously trained dog.

 Whatever your choice will be, please remind yourself that buying a dog is a responsibility for life.
 If you want to learn more, please read our latest article: 33 Cool and Interesting Dog Facts (some of them might surprise you).